 Trevor A. Brown represents clients in both litigation and transactions.
 His real estate experience ranges from resort acquisition and development to acting as trial counsel to establish beach access rights based on Kingdom of Hawaii land use.
 Mr. Brown’s corporate experience ranges from negotiating corporate restructurings to acting as trial counsel to force the break-up of related land development corporations.

 He holds Martindale-Hubbell’s highest possible professional rating (AV) for both his skill and integrity.
 Mr. Brown is recognized in Best Lawyers in America in ten categories: Business Organization (including LLC’s and Partnerships), Closely Held Companies and Family Businesses Law, Commercial Transactions/UCC Law, Corporate Law, Real Estate Law, Commercial Litigation, Trusts & Estates Litigation, Securities Litigation, Mortgage Banking Foreclosure Law and Real Estate Litigation.
-Mr. Brown has been named 2017 "Lawyer of the Year" in Honolulu, in the practice area of Mortgage Banking Foreclosure Law.
+Mr. Brown has been named 2017 "Lawyer of the Year" in Honolulu, in the practice area of Mortgage Banking Foreclosure Law, and 2019 "Lawyer of the Year" in Honolulu, in the practice area of Closely Held Companies & Family Businesses Law.
 Mr. Brown has been selected to the Hawaii Super Lawyers list since 2013, and named to the 2015 Top 25 list, Business Litigation.

 Mr. Brown is recognized by Chambers and Partners USA Leading Lawyers for Business in the practice area of litigation.
 Chambers and Partners USA High Net Worth Guide also recognizes Mr. Brown in the practice area of Private Wealth Law (2017, 2018).
 Mr. Brown was among the first Hawaii lawyers to be reviewed by the guide, and the firm is one of 4 firms recognized in the State of Hawaii.
 Mr. Brown is also recognized by Benchmark Litigation (Litigation Star) for his litigation expertise.